-That, and, we tend to invite 400 people and that would just result in an outrageous amount of gifts…. most of which you don’t need (don’t believe me? ask an Aunty or Uncle to look in their garage…. they might have boxes of gifts lying around from an adult child’s wedding in which they made the terrible mistake of registering, no joke).
-Also, my family has been stockpiling things for my wedding for years… rug, check; flatware, check; dishes, check; pots & pans, check.. you get the idea.
+We tend to invite 400 people and that would just result in an outrageous amount of gifts…. most of which you don’t need.
+How many different knives sets can you accumulate?
+Also, my family has been stockpiling things for my wedding for years — rug, check; flatware, check; dishes, check; pots & pans, check.. you get the idea.
 I also already have the Kitchenaid stand mixer I need because I lived on my own for a while.
 It just made more sense for the no-boxed gifts request.

 I still think it’s awkward to ask for it, it’s awkward that I’m writing about it, but I feel I have to defend it and explain it to my non-Desi friends.
-It’s not because we want money or because we are greedy, it’s because it’s typical in my culture, and we knew if we did register to appease our friends, we would get all the crap that all the Desi aunties and uncles would undoubtedly bring to our wedding.
+It’s not because we want money or because we are greedy, it’s because it’s typical in my culture, and we knew if we did register to appease our friends, we would get way too many gifts.

 I think there’s a proper way to do this and to write this on your invitations.
 I’ve seen a couple explain it as “we intend on moving to the East coast so we kindly request no boxed gifts” and some others just plain ask “we kindly request no boxed gifts” yet others have rudely said “NO boxed gifts” without even a please.
 So, it’s all in how you word it… I personally don’t really see how it’s more different than putting the Macy’s registry insert (that Macy’s provides!!) in one’s invitation ensemble, though.